 Above: An aerial view of the not-quite-finished UT Tower in 1936.
 The clock faces haven’t been installed, and the scaffolding on the north side supports a crane to lift the Tower’s bells for the carillon at the top.
 Down below, on the left is the old Woman’s Building (used for the drama department by the 1930s and burned in the 1950s), and the newly opened Hogg Auditorium on the right.

-This month marks the anniversary of the Main Building and Tower.
-Dedicated on February 27, 1937 as the central library for the University, it was designed by French-born architect Paul Cret, who intended the Tower to be the “image carried in our memory when we think of the place.”
+Dedicated on February 27, 1937, the Main Building and Tower first served as the central library for the University.
+It was designed by French-born architect Paul Cret, who intended the Tower to be the “image carried in our memory when we think of the place.”
 For decades, the Texas Capitol and the UT Tower were the defining landmarks of the Austin skyline, and the Tower’s observation deck, located just below the clock faces, was a popular destination for anyone who wanted to see the city.

 Originally, the deck was freely open during normal business hours.
 Accessed by a pair of elevators that are still in use, visitors rode up to the Tower’s 27th floor, then climbed one flight of stairs to the observation deck lobby, staffed by a knowledgeable receptionist.
 The deck itself, about five-feet wide, also supported the floodlights (both white and orange) that illuminated the clock level of Tower.